atmajs/compo-form/readme.md

 a:form action='/user/~[userId]' method='PUT' get form-type=horizontal offset=4;
 ```

-> The example is similar to the **dynamic** Entity Key.
+> The example is similar to the **dynamic** entity key.
 But here we predefine the endpoint to be editable only.

 ### Api